variousauthors/monstermash-jam-2014/NEXTSTEPS.md

 [ ] make a shortcut to declare transitions for many from states at once
     addTransition({ from = { "a", "b", "c", to = "d", condition = function () return true end}})

+### Player Refactor ###

+GOAL: I want to be able to swap out the modules easily.
+Right now the modules for player live in the player folder with player.lua; I would like to be able to define modules that declare an interface and exist independently of the entity.
+For example, a different weapon or new movement FSM that could be swapped in.

+During this refactor I would also like to use the recording system as a test battery.
+My goal will be to record a replay and run it after each set of changes.
+If this doesn't work, then I will work on the replay system until it does.

+[ ] reduce coupling between movement module and player [ ] reduce coupling between arm_cannon and player
+[ ] change the way we use "world" in the player and module code
+    - basically, I'd like to not have to pass world around.
+We'll see how well this can be accomplished
+[ ] extract the common code for player and create Rock as a subclass [ ] FSM should be able to attach functions to a state after the fact
+    as well as explicitly upon adding a state.

+    `state_machine["jumping"].setUpdate(f)`

+[ ] make the recorder accurate to within a fraction of a pixel
+    - right now recordings stay accurate to within 1 pixel over longish periods.
+    - make a recording of a 4 full player game and see if the accuracy is within 1 pixel.
+    - try to make accuracy within 0.1 pixels

 ### Shooting ###

 [x] We are losing collisions: sometimes I will shoot twice, and only one collision will